kfeder/naltrexone_reanalysis/supplement.md

     ## [1] 0.9352941

-Now we implement the sensitivity analysis for set of different exposure prevalences and strengths of association between the unmeasured variable and relapse.
-For each set of parameters, we estimate the extent of bias -- the percent difference between the observed risk ratio and the "true" risk ratio stratifying on unobserved variable.
+Now we implement the sensitivity analysis for a set of different exposure prevalences and strengths of association between the unmeasured variable and relapse.
+For each set of parameters, we estimate the extent of bias -- the percent difference between the observed risk ratio and the "true" risk ratio stratifying on the unobserved variable.

     #' Now we conduct our sensitivity analysis.
 We follow the methods of Lash et al., 2009, as employed in the episensr package
     #' The user chooses: